Lower your cortisol through healthy habits

 People who are under a lot of stress may have chronically high cortisol levels.
-But there are measures you can take to help to regulate the hormone and related symptoms.
+But there are measures you can take to help regulate this hormone and its symptoms.

 Cortisol is a hormone produced by the adrenal glands.
 There are two factors that control its release.
-The first: it is secreted as a response to stress.
-The second: it is released when there is a lower than normal level of glucocorticoids in the blood.
+Firstly, it’s a response to stress.
+Secondly, the level of glucocorticoids in the blood are lower than usual.

-The brain has different mechanisms in place for responding to high levels of stress and anxiety.
+Our brain has different mechanisms in place for responding to high levels of stress and anxiety.
 One of these is the release of cortisol.
-When this hormone is released, blood sugar levels go up, and the glucose gives your muscles energy.
+When this hormone is released, the blood sugar levels go up and the glucose provides energy to our muscles.

 Symptoms of high cortisol